tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

 1. [`Object.create()` & Delegation](./canvas-sprites-2.md)
     - JavaScript does not have classes
     - Prototype-based inheritance and the "prototype chain"
-    - extending behavior - delegation
+    - Extending behavior - delegation
-    - overriding behavior - shadowing
+    - Overriding behavior - shadowing
     - OLOO - "Objects linked to other objects"
     - `Object.create()` & `Object.assign()`
     - `CircleSprite`, `SquareSprite`, `ImageSprite`